The Last Drifters – objects in the rearview may kill you!!

 The main thing about the rules is they are meant to be reasonably simple giving a fairly fast fun game, I didn’t want to be looking up huge charts or lists just to play with a few little cars, and although the Last Drifters does have one or two small charts they are very basic and easy to learn.

 After the first draft of the rules was done I spent lots of time with a few old cars on the table playtesting, obviously I found problems with some of the rules, so I went back and adjusted what needed adjusting and began the playtesting again and again.

 I spent several months like this continually trying to get all the rules to flow right and work well, and well finally the Last Drifters worked and was ready for its final setting out on the pages of the rule book.

 Within the rules there are a selection of vehicles that can be used in their basic form or they can be upgraded as the player wishes, these upgrades include weapons, armour and extra systems for the vehicles to help with control and safety.

 The print-out section has datasheets for several vehicle types such as cars, bikes, pick-ups, vans and trucks, plus passive weapon markers like oil and smoke etc. all of which can be printed out for you to use in your games.

 Also explained in the rules are different ways to play the Last Drifters, these allow the Last Drifters to be played as a simple race game around a circuit of some kind, or it can be played as a destruction derby style game where you try and survive as long as you can.

 Then of course there is the simple battle style game where two forces meet and fight to settle their differences, plus there are several scenarios in the rules to test your vehicles and drivers.

-All the vehicles have their own datasheets that once printed out and put into sleeves you can use dry-wipe markers to keep track of the vehicles upgrades, weapons, speed and damage etc. during the game.
+All the vehicles have their own datasheets that once printed out and put into sleeves or laminated you can use dry-wipe markers to keep track of the vehicles upgrades, weapons, speed and damage etc. during the game.